ibm-cloud-docs/Cloudant/offerings/bluemix.md

 The {{site.data.keyword.cloudant_short_notm}} Standard plan is available to all paid {{site.data.keyword.cloud}} accounts, either as pay-as-you-go or subscription, and scales to meet the needs of your application.
 The Standard plan is priced based on two factors: the provisioned throughput capacity that is allocated and the amount of data that is stored in the instance.

-Pricing is pro-rated hourly with a starting provisioned throughput capacity of 100 lookups/sec, 50 writes/sec, and 5 queries/sec equal to a starting cost of USD $0.105/hour.
-You can toggle the provisioned throughput capacity up or down in increments of 100 lookups/sec, 50 writes/sec, and 5 queries/sec in the {{site.data.keyword.cloudant_short_notm}} Dashboard.
+Pricing is pro-rated hourly with a starting provisioned throughput capacity of 100 reads/sec, 50 writes/sec, and 5 global queries/sec equal to a starting cost of USD $0.105/hour.
+You can toggle the provisioned throughput capacity up or down in increments of 100 reads/sec, 50 writes/sec, and 5 global queries/sec in the {{site.data.keyword.cloudant_short_notm}} Dashboard.
 Costs are calculated for the provisioned throughput capacity that is allocated and is not on the metered volume of requests.
 The Standard plan includes 20 GB of data storage.
 If you store more than 20 GB, you are charged a defined cost per GB per hour.

 See the {{site.data.keyword.cloud_notm}} Pricing Calculator for pricing at different capacities and currencies, and the [pricing](/docs/services/Cloudant/offerings/pricing.html#pricing){: new_window} information for examples to estimate costs.